Grading systems by country: Norway

 In primary school (Barneskole, from age 6 to 13) no official grades are given.
 However, the teachers write an individual comment or analysis on tests and at the end of every term.

 Lower secondary school (Ungdomsskole; age 13–16) and upper secondary school (Videregående skole; age 16–19) use a scale running from 1 through 6, with 6 being the highest and 2 the lowest passing grade.
-It is not possible to fail a grade in Lower Secondary School, even 1 is a passing grade.
-For non-final tests and mid-term evaluations the grades are often post fixed with + or − (except 6+ and 1−).
+It is not possible to fail a grade in Lower Secondary School; even 1 is a passing grade.
+For non-final tests and mid-term evaluations the grades are often post fixed with + or − (except that there is no 6+ or 1−).
 It is also common to use grades such as 5/6 or 4/3 indicating borderline grades.
 However, the grades students get on their diploma (Vitnemål), are single-digit grades 1, 2, 3, 4, 5 or 6.
 The student's non-weighted grade point average is also given on the Vitnemål.

 In higher education, according to the ECTS-system, grades for undergraduate and postgraduate examinations are awarded according to a graded scale from A (highest) to F (lowest), with E as the minimum passing grade.
 The ECTS system was implemented at Norway's universities and colleges in the early 2000s, with most schools having converted to ECTS by 2003.

 Before 2003, the formerly most common system of grades used at the university level was based on a scale running from 1.0 (highest) through 6.0 (lowest), with 4.0 being the lowest passing grade.
-The way the new Bologna system was introduced implies that students, who had started their studies while the old system still was in effect, will graduate with transcripts containing grades from both systems (i.e. both numbers and letters).
+The way the new Bologna system was introduced implies that students who had started their studies while the old system still was in effect will graduate with transcripts containing grades from both systems (i.e. both numbers and letters).

 An academic year has two semesters, from August to December and from January to June, although exceptions occur.
 Courses are measured in "studiepoeng" according to the ECTS standard (European Credit Transfer System credits).
 A normal full-time study progression awards 60 credits (studiepoeng/stp) per year (30 per semester).
-Most institutions either use a 7.5, 8, 10, 12, 15 or 20 credit block system.
+Most institutions either use a 7.5, 8, 10, 12, 15 or 20-credit block system.